 Gamification examples in education

-Countries that stay at the forefront of promoting gamification software for education are: Finland, Denmark, North America, Sweden, England, Norway, Japan, China.
-Finland is actively progressing in applying gamification into learning.
-The USA also stands out with gamification solutions and the great merit should be paid to Universities in Washington, California, Pennsylvania and other cities.
-Among some world-known gamification examples in education are:
+Finland is actively progressing in applying gamification to learning.
+The USA also stands out with gamification solutions.
+Great merit should be paid to Washington, California, Pennsylvania, and other universities.

-- Kickstarter – an American crowdfunding platform, has launched a campaign on Canny bot – a robot toy that can be controlled remotely via a programme and is used to teach children practical coding skills.
+- Kickstarter – an American crowdfunding platform.
+It has launched a campaign on Canny bot.
+It is a robot toy that is controlled remotely via a program.
+Also, it is used to teach children practical coding skills.

-- Khan Academy – designs interactive video short lessons and supplies users with practice exercises and additional materials for creative learning of different subjects at their own pace.
+- Khan Academy – designs short but interactive video lessons, supplies users with practice exercises.
+Gives materials for creative learning of different subjects at your own pace.

-- Quizlet – a web and mobile application to study Math, Science, Languages, Arts quicker via games and flashcards for free.
-It’s used by half of the universities of the USA and is said to help with progress a lot.
+- Quizlet – a web and mobile application to study Math, Science, Languages, Arts.
+You get to study quicker via games and flashcards.
+It’s for free.
+Half of the universities of the USA think it’s helpful.

-- Duolingo – language-learning game with more than 8 millions downloads on Google Play.
-The social app encourages to level app earning points, get virtual currency and learn with friends.
+- Duolingo – a language-learning game with more than 8 million downloads on Google Play.
+The social app encourages to level app earning points.
+Then, get virtual currency and learn with friends.

-- ClassDojo – an interactive, funny and practical solution that connects children with teachers and helps create and manage better learning via virtual classes, sharing media and messaging.
+- ClassDojo – an interactive, funny, and practical solution that connects children with teachers.
+Also, it helps create and manage better learning via virtual classes.
+I.e. sharing media, and messaging.

 - Kahoot – a solution to use at school and at work for e-learning.
-While playing, anyone feels more comfortable and confident in vocabulary quizzes, multiplication, geography and more.
+While playing, anyone feels more comfortable and confident.
+For instance, in vocabulary quizzes, multiplication, geography, and more.

 How to use gamification for modernizing studies and improving corporate training?

 Tutoring at classic educational institutions is not the only sphere where gamification can be used.
-Hardly important education is for Healthcare, Science, Public Sector, Marketing, Logistics, Finance.
+Education is important for Healthcare, Science, Public Sector, Marketing, Logistics, Finance.
 Companies integrate and discover new ways for modernizing the processes via gamification.
-Benefits of gamification in education are priceless and we offer some use cases how it can assist in different learning purposes.
+The benefits of gamification in education are priceless.
+And we offer some use cases of how it can assist in different learning purposes.

-Inoxoft delivered a digitalized language-learning solution that is now widely spread across the world for studying foreign languages and finding friends.
-New Amigos is based on interactive board-game, has a scoring system and levels of difficulty.
+Inoxoft delivered a digitalized language-learning solution.
+It is now widely spread across the world for studying foreign languages and finding friends.
+New Amigos is based on an interactive board game.
+It has a scoring system and levels of difficulty.
 Users can reach B1 level even with elementary knowledge in a foreign language.

-The solution can be easily integrated into the curriculum or just become useful entertainment for language-lovers.
-You can go through 3 levels of difficulty by translating words, dialogues and numbers.
-An awesome feature is the ability to connect from different browsers for video chatting with native speakers, schedule time for your online meet-ups and invite friends across the world.
+The solution can be easily integrated into the curriculum.
+Or just become useful entertainment for language-lovers.
+You can go through 3 levels of difficulty by translating words, dialogues, and numbers.
+An awesome feature is the ability to connect from different browsers for video chatting with native speakers.
+And, schedule time for your online meet-ups, and invite friends across the world.

 Gamification in scientific learning and studying the Universe